Joshini9/WebDev-Tasks/README.md

 # WebDev-Tasks
-These are the tasks that given in this week
+These are the tasks that given in this week.